crycode-de/ioBroker.discord/docs/en/README.md

 default get and set commands.

 For each custom command some options may be added, which will be shown in the Discord client when calling the command.
+If an option is not provided on command call, the option value will be `null`.
+For options of type _string_ you may dynamically set predefined choices in the corresponding `option-*.choices` state as JSON array.

 When a custom command gets called, the data will be written into re corresponding states.
 See the description of the states in the _States_ section above.